Talking with Families

 - Program staff use child and family data to write IFSP/IEP outcomes and plan for services.

-Reviewing Program and State-Level Data with Families
+Program and State Data

-- Tips for Administrators, Teachers, and Families: How to Share Data Effectively: This brief by the Harvard Family Resource Center presents ideas on how to share data with different groups of consumers.
+- Tips for Administrators, Teachers, and Families: How to Share Data Effectively — This brief by the Harvard Family Resource Center presents ideas on how to share data with different groups of consumers.